Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Improve the metabolism of affected nerves;

-• Restore disturbed muscle trophism.
+• Restore damaged muscle trophism.

 Surgery